Lyric Theatre @ Illinois

 Comprehensive training for the singing actor

-Julie Jordan Gunn, Director of Lyric Theater Studies
+Julie Jordan Gunn, Co-director of Lyric Theater Studies

 Michael Tilley, Musical Administrator